Traités, États parties et Commentaires

 B. Historical background

-Article 57, which is a provision that is common to the four Conventions,
+This provision is common to the four Geneva Conventions.

 Back to top